Mike Boone

-Mike Boone (born June 30, 1995) is an American football running back for the Houston Texans of the National Football League (NFL).
-He played college football at Cincinnati and signed with the Minnesota Vikings as an undrafted free agent in 2018.
+Mike Boone (born June 30, 1995) is an American professional football running back.
+He played college football for the Cincinnati Bearcats and signed with the Minnesota Vikings as an undrafted free agent in 2018.

-Early years
+Early life

 Boone attended and played high school football as a wide receiver at Baker County High School in Glen St. Mary, Florida.
-As a senior in 2013, he helped lead Baker County to a 7-3 record, catching 57 passes for 1,068 yards and 18 touchdowns, including 211 receiving yards in a single game which set a school record.
+As a senior in 2013, he helped lead Baker County to a 7–3 record, catching 57 passes for 1,068 yards and 18 touchdowns, including 211 receiving yards in a single game which set a school record.
 Boone also lettered in basketball and track.
-He committed to the University of Cincinnati, choosing the Bearcats over FIU and Idaho, among others.
+He committed to the University of Cincinnati, choosing the Bearcats over FIU.

 College career

-Boone attended and played college football at the University of Cincinnati from 2014–2017.